-- At this moment in time, Elia has no view on the expected extra volumes/new technologies that would find their way to the aFRR market thanks to a ToEmechanism in place for aFRR. - 3.
-Feedback from market actors on aFRR design note: some market players support the implementation of ToE for aFRR, but deplore the lack of a solution for net-injection delivery points.
-The exclusion of net-injection in the current ToE-framework implies that generation assets can only participate via an opt-out agreement20, which is perceived as a major concern in the context of aFRR. - Elia observes that a principal concern lies in the fact that net-injection units cannot participate independently from their BRP and supplier.
-Based on the received feedback, Elia cannot pinpoint a specific need for ToE, considering the applicability of ToE for only delivery points with an average net-offtake character on a yearly basis. - 4.
-Pass-through contracts: during the public consultation of the aFRR design note, Elia received feedback from two market actors proposing an alternative set-up for delivery points where grid user has signed a pass-through contract with its supplier. - Elia takes note of the proposed solutions for pass-through contract holders and finds that such a solution has the benefit to facilitate the access for netinjection assets (with a pass-through contract) to the aFRR market. - Considering that a lot of small flexible generation assets operate under a pass-through construction, this solution could allow small generation assets easy market access via an independent BSP (without needing prior consent from BRPsource or Supplier) and therefore partially resolving the observed obstacle w.r.t. the exclusion of net-injection in the current ToE-framework.
-Elia describes an alternative solution for pass-through contract holders in Annexe 2. - 5.
-Technical feasibility for implementing ToE: the implementation of ToE for the aFRR market is feasible from a technical point of view but requires substantial implementations as described in Annexe 1.
-Correspondingly, such an implementation goes hand in hand with considerable cost. - Elia is technically able to implement a ToE, but is of the opinion that the cost for implementation needs to be justified with the prospect that this implementation will unlock extra volumes that will develop in the aFRR market.
+- The aFRR questionnaire did not provide a view on the expected extra volumes/new technologies that would find their way to the aFRR market thanks to a ToE-mechanism in place for aFRR. - Feedback from market actors on aFRR design note: some market players support the implementation of ToE for aFRR, but deplore the lack of a solution for net-injection delivery points.
+The exclusion of net-injection in the current ToE-framework implies that generation assets can only participate via an opt-out agreement, which is perceived as a major concern in the context of aFRR. - Elia observes that a principal concern lies in the fact that net-injection units cannot participate independently from their BRP and supplier.
+Based on the received feedback during the public consultation of the aFRR design note, Elia cannot pinpoint a specific need for ToE, considering the applicability of ToE for only delivery points with an average net-offtake character on a yearly basis. - 4.
+Pass-through contracts: during the public consultation of the aFRR design note, Elia received feedback from two market actors proposing an alternative set-up for delivery points where grid user has signed a pass-through contract with its supplier. - Elia finds that such a solution has the benefit to facilitate the access for netinjection assets (with a pass-through contract) to the aFRR market. - Considering that a lot of small flexible generation assets operate under a pass-through construction, this solution could allow small generation assets easy market access via an independent BSP (without needing prior consent from BRPsource or Supplier) and therefore partially resolving the observed obstacle w.r.t. the exclusion of net-injection in the current ToE-framework.
+Elia describes this alternative solution for pass-through contract holders in Annexe 2. - 5.
+Technical feasibility for implementing ToE: the implementation of ToE for the aFRR market is feasible from a technical point of view but requires substantial